Cost of a mortgage: Mortgage fees and charges explained

 Who is it paid to?
 HM Land Registry.

 When is it paid?
-Upon completion.
+Upon completion of the property purchase.

-How much?
-Up to £500 depending on property price.
+How much? £20–£500, depending on the property price.

 Stamp Duty Land Tax

 Who is it paid to?
-HM Revenue & Customs.
+HMRC.

 When is it paid?
-Upon completion.
+Upon completion of the property purchase.

 Applying for and securing a mortgage requires a lot of budgeting to ensure you can comfortably afford your upcoming move.
 This guide has introduced you to the most common fees you’ll typically encounter before and after completion so you can set your expectations and plan accordingly.